jedinym/sqc-text/main.typ

 library into the format of the validation report.

 The second program to be executed is _clashscore_.
-The output of _clashscore_ is not in the CSV format, and therefore requires quite intricate parsing.
+The output of _clashscore_ is not in the CSV format and therefore requires quite intricate parsing.
 The output is parsed into the validation report as well.

 Before converting the validation report to JSON and sending it to _MinIO_, we